tigefa4u/gitlabhq/doc/development/migration_style_guide.md

 ## Timestamp column type

 By default, Rails uses the `timestamp` data type that stores timestamp data without timezone information.
 The `timestamp` data type is used by calling either the `add_timestamps` or the `timestamps` method.

-Also Rails converts the `:datetime` data type to the `timestamp` one.
+Also, Rails converts the `:datetime` data type to the `timestamp` one.

 Example: